saiedmethal/MMM-AssistantMk2/README.md

 #### Improvements
 - pure javascript, no other python program or daemon needed.
 - Hotword([MMM-Hotword](https://github.com/eouia/MMM-Hotword)) and Assistant([MMM-AssistantMk2]()) are separated.
 Now you can wake up your Assistant with other methods. (e.g; H/W buttons or other module notifications or anything)
 - Command mode is deprecated.
 Now Google Assistant itself has ability to react with custom action.
-(But I recommend to use IFTTT or transcriptionHooking)
+(But I recommend to use IFTTT or transcriptionHooking.)
+  - See [MMM-NotificationTrigger](https://github.com/eouia/MMM-NotificationTrigger) for transcriptionHooking or using IFTTT.
+  - See [MMM-GAction](https://github.com/eouia/MMM-GAction) for custom google action.
 - Visual response!!! (like Google Home with screen or Google Assistant on your phone, but some functions are limited or missed.)
 - Multi user supported.
+- Auto find Youtube clip and playing.

 ### Screenshot
 [[PlaceHolder]]